EDCD/EDDN/docs/Running-this-software.md

     # greater number if the certificate has ever been renewed.
     ln -s ../../archive/eddn.edcd.io/fullchain1.pem fullchain.pem
     ln -s ../../archive/eddn.edcd.io/privkey1.pem privkey.pem

+### Reverse Proxy with nginx
+If you don't yet have nginx installed then start with:

+    apt install nginx-light

 #### nginx configuration
 There is an example configuration in `contrib/nginx-eddn.conf` which makes